Skip to main content

 The Science of Ego and Decision-Making #

 Life has taught me that leaning toward humility carries far less risk than veering toward arrogance.
 Beyond safety, there’s a surprising efficiency to humility—kindness requires less emotional energy than hostility, patience demands fewer resources than impatience.
-These aren’t just moral choices but practical optimizations for living well.
+It just makes life easier to live.

 Taming the ego is not easy, but there are some strategies that can help.
 One neat trick is to make sure you’re getting adequate sleep when you think you need it.